InfusionBot/Welcome-Bot/.github/ISSUE_TEMPLATE/bug_report.md

 Please check these things before submitting your issue:

-- [ ] I am using the latest version.
 - [ ] I searched for duplicate or closed bug report [here](https://github.com/Welcome-Bot/welcome-bot/issues?q=is%3Aissue)

 **Describe the bug**